Campaign of the Month: October 2017

 Something I’ve seen overlooked several times by new players that are generating characters, and who have their hearts set on a given sire, is the importance of bringing something to the table for that sire.
 The Embrace is the kind of thing that’s typically not given out willy nilly by established Kindred.
 Most (though not all) Kindred (especially elder Kindred) tend to treat it as an investment, and as such, you need to bring something to the table for them.
 This doesn’t mean your PC has to be tailored to be an ideal fit for their needs, but it does mean that it’s unlikely that a powerful elder is going to Embrace your vagrant on the street out of the goodness of his heart.
 That value can take many forms.
 Maybe it’s skills.
 Maybe it’s connections.
 Maybe it’s resources.
 Whatever the case, when creating your PC, you should be keeping that in mind.
 The more mundane your character, the more likely they are to get a very ‘mundane’ Embrace.

-GM’s Commentary: Beyond this, it also helps when a PC goes out and accomplishes impressive feats in the game world.
+GM’s Commentary: Beyond this, it also helps when a PC goes out and accomplishes notable feats in the game world.
 Sires can have many reasons for Embracing beyond wanting a competent childe, but demonstrating competence can only ever help your PC.
 Elder sires are going to be a lot more picky about granting the Embrace than neonate sires.

-No Purchase Necessary (Some Exclusions May Apply)
+No Purchase Necessary—Some Exclusions May Apply

-A starting character doesn’t have to (and indeed, should not) possess Merits and Skills invested in everything they might have justified in their background.
+A starting character doesn’t have to (and indeed, should not) possess Backgrounds and Skills invested in everything they might have justified in their background.
 Not only is such nearly impossible for a new player that carries over no Experiences, it leaves with you limited outlets for newly-earned Experiences at the onset.
-This rule applies to a far greater extent to Merits than Skills, as Skills are more likely to come up through outside means.
+This rule applies to a far greater extent to Backgrounds than Skills, as Skills are more likely to come up through outside means.

-Take, for instance, Caroline Malveaux.
-Her background suggests connections and status in high society and her own family, possible Allies in Police, Law, Corporate, High Society, and Health, and additional Merits in Resources, Retainers, Fame, and an array of other fields spots.
+Take, for instance, Caroline Malveaux-Devillers.
+Her background suggests connections and status in high society and her own family, possible Allies in Police, Law, Corporate, High Society, and Health, and additional Backgrounds in Resources, Retainers, Fame, and an array of other fields spots.
 She certainly did not spend points in all of those areas from the onset.
-Instead, as her story moved forward, she’s invested in various Merits that fleshed out her existing background rather than creating an array of new connections out of whole cloth for an established PC.
-Be careful with this however, because if you try to trade on benefits you don’t have, the GM is well within his rights to throw it back at you—see George’s powerful Archon sire that he didn’t’ pay for—and who was a persistent thorn in his side.
+Instead, as her story moved forward, she’s invested in various Backgrounds that fleshed out her existing background rather than creating an array of new connections out of whole cloth for an established PC.
+Be careful with this however, because if you try to trade on benefits you don’t have, the GM is well within his rights to throw it back at you—see George’s powerful archon sire that he didn’t’ pay for—and who was a persistent thorn in his side.

 Another Brick in the Wall

 Integrate your character into the established game world.
-There are literally dozens and dozens of NPCs on the The Living page, and that list grows all the time.
+There are literally dozens and dozens of NPCs on the Character Portal page, and that list grows all the time.
 Use them!
 These NPCs can and should serve as bedrocks you can build your background on, select as allies, and build attachments to.
 The more connections you have to the setting and its residents the more successful your character is going to be at fitting into the world.
 They’re going to have people they care about, people that care about them, and possible complications.
 There is nothing more disruptive and boring in any game than a selfish PC that doesn’t care about anything but himself.
-Not only does it shatter suspension of disbelief (because almost everyone has at least a couple people that they care about, or who care about them), but it sets up the character to lack dramatic weight.
+Not only does it shatter suspension of disbelief (because almost everyone has at least a couple people they care about, or who care about them), but it sets up the character to lack dramatic weight.
 It makes them boring.
 No one enjoys reading about the sociopath that cares only about himself.

 Flesh out your character’s background.
 Who are their family members?
 Who are their loved ones?
 Who are their rivals?
 Build the world around you.
-Not only is it extra experience, it’s an opportunity explain how your character became who they are and develop relationships that will make their experience both pre and post Embrace that much more meaningful.
+Not only is it worth XP, it’s an opportunity explain how your character became who they are and develop relationships that will make their experience both pre and post Embrace that much more meaningful.
 That said, don’t block yourself in.
 Build a background, not a straitjacket.
 You need to flesh out people, not timelines.
 Leave yourself room to block other people in.
 Girlfriends.
 Boyfriends.
 Old friends.
 Past experiences that haven’t come up.
 Leave yourself enough rope to hang yourself with, if needed.

 Be Special, Not ‘Special’